ikke-t/ocp-libvirt-infra-ansibles/README.md

 Note about re-running do-guests.yml: It will always rewrite the guest disks with plain RHEL7 image.
 In case you want to rerun it without overwriting guest disks, do: `ansible-playbook -i hosts do-guests.yml --skip-tags qemu_root_disks`

-~~There is a dirty trick done to get networking right, I'll try to make it nicer.
-Please PR if you know how to get cloud-init to set static addresses so that routes and name resolution work too.
-See https://bugzilla.redhat.com/show_bug.cgi?id=1489415~~

 BR,
 ikke